irinatu17/Holiday-Planner/README.md

 ii.
 Enter a city (desired destination) into the search box and make sure that the autocomplete shows suggested cities.

 iii.
-Click on one of the suggested variants and verify that the map loads with that location in the centre.
+Click on one of the suggested letiants and verify that the map loads with that location in the centre.

 2. Display the hotels nearby: